-The Group issues equity-settled share based payments to certain employees.
+The Group issues equity-settled share based payments to certain employees and corporate entities.
 These are measured at fair value (excluding the effect of non-market based vesting conditions) at the date of grant.
 The fair value determined at the grant date is expensed on a straight line basis over the vesting period, based on the Group's estimate of shares that will eventually vest and adjusted for the effect of non market-based vesting conditions.

-Fair value is measured by use of the Black Scholes model in respect of options granted during 2011, 2009 and 2007 and the Binomial model in respect of options granted during 2006.
-The expected life used in both models has been adjusted, based on management's best estimate, for the effects of non-transferability, exercise restrictions and behavioural considerations.
+Fair value is measured by use of the Black Scholes model in respect of options granted during 2013.
+The expected life used in the model has been adjusted, based on management's best estimate, for the effects of non-transferability, exercise restrictions and behavioural considerations.